dmitryjum/forecastly/README.md

 * **Testability:** The class is easily stubbed/mocked in tests.
 * **Extensibility:** If you want to swap APIs or add more data, you only need to update this class.
 * **Caching:** The controller caches the result of `WeatherFetcher#call` using Solid Cache for performance.
+* **Geocoder setup:** Geocoder is cached using Rails Solid Cache and it's timeout set for 20 seconds for resilience

 ---